Skip to main content

 Yoga and Pilates Improves flexibility, core strength, and proprioception.
 Reduces stress, lowers cortisol, improves balance to prevent falls, and can alleviate musculoskeletal aches and pains.

 A well-designed lifestyle plan integrates these elements.
-For example, a woman might engage in three days per week, incorporate two sessions of cardiovascular exercise, and use daily mindfulness practices to manage her HPA axis.
+For example, a woman might engage in resistance training three days per week, incorporate two sessions of cardiovascular exercise, and use daily mindfulness practices to manage her HPA axis.
 This multi-pronged approach acknowledges that hormonal changes affect multiple body systems simultaneously.

 It provides targeted support where it is needed most, helping to prevent the secondary health risks associated with menopause, such as osteoporosis and cardiovascular disease.
 This level of intervention requires consistency and a deep attunement to the body’s feedback, allowing for adjustments that create a sustainable and effective long-term wellness strategy.